percona/k8sps-docs/docs/router-conf.md

 # MySQL Router Configuration

-[MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/) is lightweight middleware that provides transparent routing between your application and back-end MySQL servers.
+[MySQL Router :octicons-link-external-16:](https://dev.mysql.com/doc/mysql-router/8.0/en/) is lightweight middleware that provides transparent routing between your application and back-end MySQL servers.
 [MySQL Router is part of the Operator](architecture.md#design-overview) and is deployed during the installation.
 MySQL Router can be used as an alternative to [HAProxy based load balancing](haproxy-conf.md) when group replication between MySQL instances is turned on.

 To use the Router, enable it and make sure that HAProxy is disabled.